projectacrn/acrn-hypervisor/doc/tutorials/cpu_sharing.rst

 so on.

-For post-launched VMs, acrn-dm could choose to launch a subset of pCPUs that are defined in cpu_affinity by specifying the assigned pCPUs (``--cpu_affinity`` option).
+For post-launched VMs, acrn-dm could choose to launch a subset of pCPUs that are defined in cpu_affinity by specifying the assigned Service VM vCPU's lapic_id (``--cpu_affinity`` option).
 But it can't assign any pCPUs that are not included in the VM's cpu_affinity.